-The shell is a hollow body lacquer finished acrylic material with their own cola brown transparent hue.
-Its deep enough to mask the internals from the prying eye with just enough transparency to create a compliment to the face plate which is more solid in color.
+The shell is a hollow body lacquer finished acrylic material with its own cola brown transparent hue.
+It is deep enough to mask the internals from the prying eye with just enough transparency to create a complement to the faceplate which is more solid in color.
 It is basically quite organic in the tone which is something I quite like.

 The faceplate is what they term in the business as a leaf design and you can custom order this in a few variations.
 This is not an available design in the store, you may have to email Lime Ears and specifically ask for this and price it up along the way.
 Of course, the signature lime/green color is akin to an actual leaf but fits smartly into their own branding.

 It also keeps things fairly organic in themed sitting alongside the cola brown translucent shell.
 Note the small black lever at the top right-hand corner of the plate which is the switch and you can move this up or down.
 Down reduces the low-end output and up increases the bass response.